SESYNC-ci/sesync-ci.github.io/_posts/2018-09-08-raster-change-analysis.md

 Comparison of before and after NDVI images suggests a general drop in NDVI for the region with some additional pockets of water near the coast.
-This visual comparison is interesting but let us check with data from Federal Emergency Management Agency (FEMA) that mapped the area flooded by Rita.
+This visual comparison is interesting but let us check results against data from the Federal Emergency Management Agency (FEMA) that mapped the area flooded by Rita.
 We use a vector file with zone=1 representing flooding and zone=0 no flooding.
 This is rasterized to produce a boxplot of the averages by zones.

+    # Use sf package to read in the input vector file:
     reg_sf <- st_read(file.path(in_dir,infile_reg_outline))

     ## Reading layer `new_strata_rita_10282017' from data source `/nfs/public-data/cyberhelp/blogs/raster-change-analysis/new_strata_rita_10282017.shp' using driver `ESRI Shapefile'